Kari-Genomics-Lab/iDeLUCS/README.md

 ## Running iDeLUCS

-We provide several datasets to test the perfomance of iDeLUCS to find meaningful genomic signatures for organisms in different kingdoms and at different taxonomic levels.
+We provide several datasets to test the perfomance of iDeLUCS at finding meaningful genomic signatures for organisms in different kingdoms and at different taxonomic levels.
 But the process is similar on the user's own data.

 Clustering a dataset with grouth truth:
 ```